SQL String Functions

 -- 'acme LLC' -> 'acme'

-Q1: Extract the domain from an email column and count users per domain.
+Extract the domain from an email column and count users per domain.

+Tests SPLIT_PART or SUBSTRING with string position functions, plus GROUP BY.
 SELECT SPLIT_PART(email, '@', 2) AS domain, COUNT(*) FROM users GROUP BY 1 ORDER BY 2 DESC.
-Mention that you would LOWER(email) first to avoid case-sensitive duplicates.
+Mention LOWER(email) first to avoid case-sensitive duplicates.

-REGEXP_REPLACE(phone, '[^0-9]', '', 'g') strips all non-numeric characters in one pass.
-Alternatively, chain REPLACE calls for each character type.
-Validate that the result has exactly 10 digits.
+Tests REPLACE for removing characters, or REGEXP_REPLACE for a single-pass cleanup.
+REGEXP_REPLACE(phone, '[^0-9]', '', 'g') strips all non-numeric in one pass.
+Alternatively, chain REPLACE calls.
+Validate the result has exactly 10 digits.

+Tests SPLIT_PART or SUBSTRING with POSITION.
 SPLIT_PART(name, ' ', 1) for first_name.
-For last_name, use SUBSTRING(name FROM POSITION(' ' IN name) + 1) to handle multi-word last names.
-Mention edge cases: single names (no space), names with three or more parts, and NULL values.
+For last_name, SUBSTRING(name FROM POSITION(' ' IN name) + 1) to handle multi-word last names.
+Edge cases: single names, names with 3+ parts, NULLs.

-SQL String Functions FAQ
+SQL string functions FAQ

 What are the most commonly used SQL string functions?+